About the Tony Sale Award

 Originality: To what extent does the project demonstrate a novel approach to conservation or reconstruction?

-Completeness: Has the project achieved, within the last five years, the initial goals set?
+Completeness: Has the project achieved, within the last five years, its initial goals ?

 Ingenuity: What new techniques or processes were developed during the project?